 Britain’s leading factory farm opponent offers a evenhanded look at the staggering environmental costs of intensive animal farming.
 Lymbery shows how raising billions of animals for food has decimated ecosystems and pushed numerous species around the world to the brink of extinction.

 Eat for the Planet, by Nil Zacharias & Gene Stone

-This book brings together the numerous powerful environmental reasons to embrace a vegan diet, while showing how easy it is to make the transition to a plant-based lifestyle.
+This book brings together the numerous powerful environmental reasons to embrace a vegan diet.
+Also features inspiring and helpful advice for transitioning to a plant-based lifestyle.

 Food Is the Solution: What to Eat to Save the World, by Matthew Prescott

-A comprehensive and up-to-date 50 page introduction to the environmental advantages of a vegan diet, followed up by 80 vegan recipes for breakfasts, lunches, dinners, and desserts.
+Begins with a comprehensive and up-to-date 50 page introduction to the environmental advantages of a vegan diet.
+Also features 80 vegan recipes for breakfasts, lunches, dinners, and desserts.
 Hardcover with full-color printing throughout.

 Fitness and Sports